shellylac/ALA_Toohey_Data/README.md

 source("R/update_occs_testQA.R")
 ```

+What It Tests:

+- Ensures the dataset is a tibble (tbl_df).
+- Verifies the presence of exactly 14 specified columns.
+- Confirms the correct data types for each column.
+- Checks that latitude and longitude values fall within valid geographic ranges.
+- Validates that eventDate is in the correct datetime format.

 ## Dependencies

 The project relies on the following R packages:

-here: For constructing file paths.
+- here: For constructing file paths.
-galah: Interface to the Atlas of Living Australia.
+- galah: Interface to the Atlas of Living Australia.
-tidyverse: Data manipulation and visualization.
+- tidyverse: Data manipulation and visualization.
-purrr: Functional programming tools.
+- purrr: Functional programming tools.
-lubridate: Date and time manipulation.
+- lubridate: Date and time manipulation.
-testthat: Unit testing framework.
+- testthat: Unit testing framework.
   Ensure all dependencies are installed and properly configured before running the scripts.